Fall at Nara Deer Park

 Lalbagh Lake

 Further on I could see quite a few morning joggers.
 Apart from health enthusiasts, Lal Bagh gets anything around 6,000 to 7,000 visitors every day including quite a few foreigners.
 Lalbagh Lake is man-made and was earlier just a gorge.
 The lake project was commissioned in 1890 to provide water to the garden’s plants.
-There are benches all along the peripheral of the lake, where one can sit and enjoy the beautiful scenery of the two islands on the lake.
+There are benches all along the periphery of the lake, where one can sit and enjoy the beautiful scenery of the two islands on the lake.

 The path goes through a wooded area with many trees.
 This path is referred to as Walk Trail 2.